 The Office of Student Financial Services at The King's University is committed to helping students understand all the resources available to fund their education.
 Financial Aid is available to assist qualified students who desire to attend The King's but may lack the financial means to do so.
 The primary responsibility for financing an education belongs to the student and his/her family.
 Financial Aid is based upon need.
-Need is defined as the difference between the cost of attending The King's and the Expected Family Contribution (EFC) which is determined by completing the "Free Application for Federal Student Aid" (FAFSA).
-It is never too early to begin exploring Financial Aid options.
+Need is defined as the difference between the cost of attending The King's and the Student Aid Index which is determined by completing the "Free Application for Federal Student Aid"(.
+It is never too early to begin exploring financial options.
 TKU encourages future and current students to begin investigating options as early as possible.